 Pre-employment, or job assessments, are any tool or method used to evaluate job candidates with consistency.
 They range from hard skills tests, such as on demand assessments, that consist of typing and math skills tests, to “softer” tests, like personality batteries.

 Candidate tests are beneficial for employers, candidates, and the company as a whole.
 By utilizing pre-employment testing, hiring is faster, fairer, and there is a higher likelihood that new employees will be successful in their role.

 With the exception of the interview, most job assessments take the form of a formal test with closed-ended questions.
 Assessment questions are designed to act as a proxy for certain aspects of a job.
 According to the 2018 Talent Board Candidate Experience Research Report, 91% of the companies use these sorts of formal tests during their hiring process.

 To illustrate, personality tests that assess extroversion often ask: “Agree or Disagree: I enjoy attending large social gatherings.”
 While the job may not require attending many cocktail parties, a certain degree of extroversion is useful for roles that frequently involve interpersonal communication.

 Recent advances in artificial intelligence are opening up new avenues for pre-employment assessments.
-A traditional 60+ question assessment requires a substantial time commitment from the candidate: the longer the assessment, the less likely a candidate is to complete it.
+A traditional 60+ question job assessment requires a substantial time commitment from the candidate: the longer the job assessment, the less likely a candidate is to complete it.

 Building an assessment on a candidate-friendly medium addresses a classic problem with pre-employment tests: getting candidates to take them.